052223-java-angular/McLean-p1-Backend/README.md

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
+- Implementing an algorithm to sort comments based on date and relevancy to user
 - Adding an admin role that can add, remove, or modify comments
-- Implementing promotional codes and discounts
-- Adding a wish list feature
+- Implementing constellation system to provide user with conjunction information

 ## Tech Stacks